Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/01-custom_base_platform_creation.md

    c.
 On the fourth page, add the name of the platform.

       ![missing image](images/export_xsa_updated.PNG)
-      Here we name the board as "xd" because of software limitation.

    d.
 On the fourth page, set the name of the XSA and click ***Finish***.